-By 31 December 2014 the Commission shall review and report on the appropriateness of the definition of eligible capital being applied for the purposes of Title IV of Part Two and Part Four and shall submit this report to the European Parliament and the Council, and, if appropriate, a legislative proposal.
+By 31 December 2014 the Commission shall review and report on the appropriateness of the definition of eligible capital being applied for the purposes of Title III of Part Two and Part Four and shall submit that report to the European Parliament and the Council, and, if appropriate, a legislative proposal.

-Review on Capital instruments which may be written down or converted at the point of nonviability
+Review of capital instruments which may be written down or converted at the point of non-viability

-By 31 December 2015, the Commission shall review and report on whether this Regulation should contain a requirement that Additional Tier 1 or Tier 2 capital instruments must be written down in the event of a determination that the institution is no longer viable.
-The commission shall submit that report to the European Parliament and Council, accompanied where appropriate by a legislative proposal.
+By 31 December 2015, the Commission shall review and report on whether this Regulation should contain a requirement that Additional Tier 1 or Tier 2 capital instruments are to be written down in the event of a determination that an institution is no longer viable.
+The Commission shall submit that report to the European Parliament and the Council, together with a legislative proposal if appropriate.